 Being in an invalidating environment has shown to have a negative impact on one's emotional self-efficacy, with a study published in the Journal of Child and Adolescent Psychopharmacology revealing that it can lead to serious consequences.

 Being raised in an emotionally invalidating environment can be extremely detrimental for children who grow up to believe that their feelings are shameful and will cause intimacy and relationship issues in adult life as they struggle to be emotionally authentic and vulnerable.
 They think that to be loved; they need to hide their feelings.
 This is especially true for men, who struggle with emotional vulnerability as a result of a parent who was psychologically invalidating.
-If they are told to, "Man up" when they are scared or feeling vulnerable, this can lead to him shutting down his emotions later in life, firmly holding on to the belief that he will not be approved of unless he suppresses his emotions.

 A study found that children who experienced emotional invalidation such as psychological abuse, punishment, and minimization experienced chronic emotional distress in adulthood and led to symptoms of depression and anxiety.
 It is the root of low self-esteem, a deep-seated fear of rejection, It can lead a child to believe that if his feelings do not matter, neither does he.
 It can also affect his or her life decisions and the ability to express and regulate emotions.
 Simple invalidations such as verbal invalidations the silent treatment is psychologically harmful.
 Moreover, invalidators often defend their verbal invalidations/the silent treatment as a way to “teach a lesson.”
 Several psychology news journals and magazines dismiss these types of stressors and punishments stating they cause irreversible harm to a developing youth.